ct smith

 Postman

-I created a fully‑documented public Postman Collection to help increase API adoption.
+I created a fully-documented public Postman Collection to help increase API adoption.
 Our customers were pleading for more useful examples, and Postman helped us cover this gap efficiently.
-First, I asked our support team and solution architects for any personal Postman collections they had for Amplitude.
-Then I cleaned them up, organized them, documented them, and saved dozens of example requests and responses.
+I gathered existing collections, cleaned them up, organized them, documented them, and saved dozens of example requests and responses.

 After the migration

-After launching the developer center at the end of June 2022, I shifted my focus to improving the quality of the documentation and creating methods for identifying documentation gaps.
-I implemented linting for links and markdown prose, and helped implement robust user behavior tracking.
+After launching the developer center at the end of June 2022, I shifted my focus to improving documentation quality and creating methods for identifying documentation gaps.
+I implemented linting for links and markdown prose, and helped implement robust user-behavior tracking.

 Salesforce | July 2014 – December 2021